ABOUT ANDREW & BRANDY LADD

 Leadership and character are terms often describing Andrew, a two-time Stanley Cup winner.
 As former Captain of the Winnipeg Jets and the Atlanta Thrashers, Andrew demonstrated the leadership qualities and values he proudly espouses.
-During the last five years, Andrew led his team by accumulating one of the top point totals for left-wingers in the league.
+Over the course of his career, Andrew has led his teams by accumulating one of the top point totals for left-wingers in the league.
 But beyond his impressive stats on the ice, his record of community service is just as impressive.

 “My one adopted brother has fetal alcohol syndrome and the other has numerous physical and mental disabilities.
 My uncle had down syndrome.
-Growing up, I didn’t think of them as having disadvantages.
-My parents treated us all equally,” Andrew explains.
+Growing up, I didn’t think of them as having disadvantages,” Andrew explains.
 “As I got older, I understood their disabilities and appreciated what they had to overcome on a daily basis.
-They never judged anyone, always had a smile on their face and were always willing to help others.
+They never judged anyone, always had smiles on their faces and were always willing to help others.
 They all had a massive impact on not only how I approached hockey, but life as well.”

-Brandy is the mother of three beautiful children.
-She received her Doctorate of Optometry from The New England College of Optometry and is currently on maternity leave.
+Brandy received her Doctorate of Optometry from The New England College of Optometry.
 While Andrew played for the Winnipeg Jets, she served as a Board Member for the Winnipeg Jets True North Foundation (WPJTNF) for 5 years, acting as the liaison between the wives and girlfriends of the team and the Foundation.